Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 Four datasets for SER were used, EmoDB, IEMOCAP, SAVEE, and RAVDESS, and between them I try and capture a balance and variety in dataset attributes.

 In conclusion, results support the view that deep learning techniques achieve superior performance on speaker-independent speech emotion recognition compared to traditional ML approaches that rely on domain knowledge via handcrafted audio features.
+However, this study did not use handcrafted features at all in a DL model, and yet this approach has been shown to be succesful, in both standalone models and as part of an ensemble with other DL models using different data representations.

 # Speech Emotion Recognition Datasets Used in This Project
 ##Dataset Characteristics